5l1v3r1/Sonarr-wiki/FAQ.md

 	- Episode has a file

 If a series has 10 episodes that have all aired and you don't have any files for them you would have 0/10 episodes, if you unmonitored all the episodes in that series you would have 0/0 and if you got all the episodes for that series, regardless of if the episodes are monitored or not, you would have 10/10 episodes.

-<sup>1</sup> We do have plans to make this check further back when NzbDrone detects it hasn't been run in a while.